IAmSkyDra/URA-Tools/README.md

 # Denoise Tool
 ## TL, DR
-How to use (razor language): open terminal and run 'pip install -r requirements.txt', then open runner.py, edit the folder link and filetype (mp4 or wav) then run.
+How to use (razor language): open terminal and run 'pip install -r requirements.txt', then run .bat files, enter path and type then press run.

 ## Description
 Speech denoising is the process of removing unwanted noise from speech signals while preserving the integrity of the speech itself.